Kansas City Chiefs vs. New York Giants NFL Week 8 Odds, Plays and Insights for November 1, 2021

 Over/under insights

-- Kansas City and its opponents have combined to score more than 52.5 points in six of eight games this season.
+- Kansas City and its opponents have gone over the current 52-point total in six of eight games this season.

 Chiefs stats and trends

-- Kansas City has two wins against the spread in seven games this season.
+- Kansas City has two wins against the spread in seven games this year.

-- Kansas City's games this year have gone over the total in four out of eight opportunities (50%).
+- Kansas City's games this year have eclipsed the over/under four times in eight opportunities (50%).

-- Kansas City is 2-2 against the spread and 3-1 overall this season when the team records more than 25.7 points.
+- The Chiefs score 26.9 points per game, comparable to the 25.7 per matchup the Giants allow.

-- Kansas City is 2-5 against the spread and 3-3 overall when the team piles up more than 368.7 yards.
+- Kansas City is 2-2 against the spread and 3-1 overall this season when the team scores more than 25.7 points.

-- The Chiefs have turned the ball over 17 times this season, eight more turnovers than the Giants have forced (9).
+- In games that Kansas City churns out over 368.7 yards, the team is 2-5 against the spread and 3-3 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Giants.